Former Fraternity Member Gets House Arrest In Penn State Hazing Death

 The Pennsylvania Attorney General's Office is handling prosecution of the case, after the local prosecutor cited a conflict of interest.

-In a grand jury indictment about the case, Burke was identified as one of four fraternity brothers who were seen in a surveillance video, carrying an apparently unconscious Piazza up a flight of stairs after his fall.
+In a grand jury indictment, Burke was identified as one of four fraternity brothers who were seen in a surveillance video carrying an apparently unconscious Piazza up a flight of stairs after his fall.
 A large bruise was clearly visible on Piazza's abdomen, the jury said.

-After they placed Piazza on a couch and tried to rouse him, Burke lifted Piazza's limp arm.
-When he let go, it fell back to the young man's chest.
+They placed Piazza on a couch and tried to rouse him.
+Burke lifted Piazza's limp arm, and when he let go, it fell back to the young man's chest.

-The next morning, when it was obvious Piazza was in trouble, the fraternity's members waited more than 40 minutes before calling an ambulance, according to court papers filed by the grand jury.
+The next morning, when it was obvious that Piazza was in trouble, fraternity members waited more than 40 minutes before calling an ambulance, according to court papers filed by the grand jury.

 In the wake of the hazing incident, Penn State permanently banned Beta Theta Pi.
 Some of its former members were accused of tampering with evidence, in an attempt to sanitize both their fraternity house and their phones.